Coupled human–environment system

-As CHANS research is relatively new, it has not yet matured into a coherent field.
+CHANS research is a broad field.
 Some research programs draw from, and build on, the perspectives developed in trans-disciplinary fields such as human ecology, ecological anthropology, environmental geography, economics, as well as others.
-In contrast, other research programs aim to develop a more quantitative theoretic framework focusing on the development of analytical and numerical models, by building on theoretical advances in complex adaptive systems, complexity economics, dynamical systems theory, and the earth sciences.
+In contrast, other research programs, such as Critical Zone science, aim to develop a more quantitative theoretic framework focusing on the development of analytical and numerical models, by building on theoretical advances in complex adaptive systems, complexity economics, dynamical systems theory, and the earth sciences.
 To some extent, all CHANS programs recognize the need to move beyond traditional research methods developed in the social and natural sciences, as these are not sufficient to quantify the highly nonlinear dynamics often present in CHANS.
 Some research into CHANS emulates the more traditional research programs that tended to separate the social from the ecological sciences.

+Research

+Common Patterns

+When social science and natural science research is integrated within CHANS research, some common and distinct patterns emerge that would otherwise be hidden.